wso2/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/sharing-and-reusing-web-applications.md

-# Sharing and Reusing Web Applications
+# Share and Reuse Web Applications

-Connecting to a service from a web application can be achieved through various methods, depending on the type of web application.
-The following sections will outline the steps required to connect to the chosen service based on the authentication mechanism used in your web application.
+To connect to a service from your web application, the approach you need to take can vary depending on your web application.
+The following sections outline the steps to connect to a selected service based on the authentication mechanism used in your web application.

 ## Managed authentication

-Choreo managed authentication allows you to seamlessly handle your web application authentication.
+Choreo managed authentication allows you to seamlessly handle authentication for your web application.
 You can configure your web application to work with the Choreo built-in identity provider or any external identity provider that supports OIDC/OAuth2.0

 !!! note
-    Choreo's managed authentication is currently available only for web applications created with React, Angular, or Vue.js build packs.
+    Choreo's managed authentication is currently available only for web applications created with **React**, **Angular**, or **Vue.js** buildpacks.

-Follow the steps below to use the created connection within your web application:
+Follow the steps below to use an existing connection within your web application:

-## Step 1: Add connection configuration
+## Step 1: Add the connection configuration

-To integrate another service to your application first you need to add the connection configurations as follows:
+To integrate a service into your application, you must add the connection configurations as follows:

-1. For SPAs, configurations should be added as a file mount.
-You can mount a file via the deploy page in the configure and deploy pane.
-Mount a file(config.js) and add the content displayed in the developer guide.
+1. For SPAs, you must add the connection configuration as a file mount.
+You can mount a file via the **Configurations** pane on the **Deploy** page.
+You must mount a file (config.js) and add the configuration provided in the in-line developer documentation.

-A sample content is as below.
+The following is a sample configuration:

     ``` yaml
     window.configs = {